Skip to content

 id: 1,

-publication_name: "my_publication".to_string(),
+publication_name: "my_publication".into(),

-pg_connection: pg_config,
+pg_connection: pg,

 batch: BatchConfig { max_size: 1000, max_fill_ms: 5000 },

-table_error_retry_delay_ms: 10000,
+table_error_retry_delay_ms: 10_000,

 max_table_sync_workers: 4,